slogan621/tscharts/surgerytype/README.md

   * **Code:** 400 BAD REQUEST<br />
   * **Code:** 500 SERVER ERROR
-  `Entering a surgerytype that has already existed in the system returns BAD REQUEST error response.
+  `Entering a surgery type that already exists in the system returns a BAD REQUEST error response.
 * **Example:**

 ```